Slogstin/Landmines/README.md

 They DO NOT SPAWN NATURALLY and are mainly intended for mappers!

+Feel free to add them to your map set and modify them in any way you like!

 # Credits
 Matt for [Hideous Destructor](https://codeberg.org/mc776/HideousDestructor) and the code for the Barrels and IEDs that i borrowed used for this.